-Victoria Park was set up in 1888 by Maharaja Takhtasinhji of the Bhavnagar city.
+Victoria Park was set up in 1888 by Maharaja Takhtasinhji of Bhavnagar city.
 It was designed under the supervision of Councilor Mr. Proctor Sins.
-Spanning over an area of 500 acres, the park is built in triangular shape bounded with roads on all three sides.
+Spanning over an area of 500 acres, the park is built on a triangular shape bounded with roads on all three sides.
 The park is maintained by the Indian Government as it is one of the oldest man-made forests in India.
 Thorny, scrubby, spiny and xerophytes are the vegetation mainly found in the forest.

 Besides, there are several small nurseries inside the park where one can buy some unique variety of plants.
 Recently, a picnic site is developed inside the core area of the park with many benches, tables, and concrete block pavements where one can spend some quality time with friends and family.
 One isn't allowed to carry any food item inside the park as it can attract animals and cause trouble.